ButterWatt/G240WF-Dump/README.md

 MTD Dump of Nokia G-240W-F GPON ONT

 >[!NOTE]
->You can find the dump within [Releases Tab](https://github.com/ButterWatt/G240WF-Dump/releases), also dump tool [here](https://github.com/ButterWatt/G240WF-Dump/blob/main/UART-Dump-Tool.py)
+>You can find the dump within [Releases Tab](https://github.com/ButterWatt/G240WF-Dump/releases), also dump tool [here](https://github.com/ButterWatt/G240WF-Dump/blob/main/UART-Dump-Tool.py) just in case you wanna dump yourself (I'd like to recommend you to use programmer likes CH341A if you have one.
+The script will not ensure for usable dump and will take up to 15 hours for 128MB dump)
 >
 >The tool requires `pyserial` and takes up to 14 hours for full dump file in ideal conditions including no hardware/software interupt, both device must be powered, connected via UART, target is in U-boot and host device's `governor` must set to *performance* for ARMv7l/hf devices (x86 or AArch64 can set to *interactive* or *ondemand* to lower power consumtion)
 # License